Pervaiz Iqbal Cheema

-Pervaiz Iqbal Cheema (1940 – 16 February 2019) was a Pakistani political scientist, cricketer, and a professor of International Relations and was last working as Dean, Faculty of Contemporary Studies, National Defence University, Islamabad - Pakistan.
+Pervaiz Iqbal Cheema (1940 – 16 February 2019) was a Pakistani political scientist, cricketer, professor of International Relations, and dean of the Faculty of Contemporary Studies, National Defence University, Islamabad - Pakistan.

-He studied at Murray College and later played three first-class cricket for Lahore.
+He studied at Murray College and later played three first-class cricket matches for Lahore.

 Early life and education

 Pervaiz Iqbal Cheema was born in 1940 at Sialkot, Punjab, British India and was initially educated at Sialkot.
 Later he moved to Government College, Lahore, where he completed his Master of Arts degree in history.
 He also received a Master of Arts degree in political science from Punjab University, Lahore.
 He received a diploma in international relations from Vienna University (Austria), M. Litt. in strategic studies from Aberdeen University (UK) and a Ph.D. degree from Quaid-i-Azam University (Pakistan).

 Career

 Cheema was a teacher and a researcher for more than 45 years both inside Pakistan as well as abroad.
 Inside Pakistan, he had taught at Government College (Lahore), Pakistan Administrative Staff College (Lahore), Quaid-i-Azam University, (Islamabad), and National Defence University, Pakistan (Islamabad).
 He worked at Islamabad Policy Research Institute (Islamabad).
 Abroad, he had worked in various capacities like research fellow, Senior Fulbright scholar, visiting scholar for Australian National University (Australia), School of Advanced International Studies, Johns Hopkins University (US), Institute of Southeast Asian Studies, (Singapore), and University of Illinois at Urbana-Champaign (US).

 As a visiting lecturer, he also delivered lectures at many professional and training institutions including National Defence College (now called National Defence University (Islamabad), Command and Staff College (Quetta), Joint Staff College (Rawalpindi), Foreign Service Training Institute (Islamabad), Information Services Academy (Islamabad), Allama Iqbal Open University (Islamabad), Pakistan Administrative Staff College (renamed now as National Management College, Islamabad).

 During his long stay at Quaid-i-Azam University, Cheema served as the Chairman of International Relations Department as well as Defence and Strategic Studies Department for more than 14 years.
 Since 2009, Cheema had been working at the National Defense University as a Dean, Faculty of Contemporary Studies, Islamabad.

 Pervaiz Iqbal Cheema participated in more than 215 National and International Seminars/Conferences/Workshops.
 He was a member of many International and National Academic Associations.
 He also had served on the Editorial Advisory Board of many International and National Academic Journals.